-1.16 1.16.
+1.16.
 Does your medical school curriculum address the carbon footprint of healthcare systems?
-3 This topic was explored in depth by the core curriculum 2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
-Score explanation: The concerned topic has not been covered as a part of curriculum.
+This topic was explored in depth by the core curriculum.
+This topic was briefly covered in the core curriculum.
+This topic was covered in elective coursework.
+This topic was not covered.
+Score Assigned: 0 Score explanation: This topic has not been covered until now in the curriculum.

 1.17.
-Does your medical school curriculum cover these components of sustainable clinical practice in the core curriculum? (points for each)

-The health and environmental co-benefits of avoiding over-medicalisation, over-investigation and/or over-treatment

-The environmental impact of pharmaceuticals and over-prescribing as a cause of climate health 2 harm.
+Does your medical school curriculum cover these components of sustainable clinical practice in the core curriculum? (points for each) The health and environmental co-benefits of avoiding over-medicalisation, over-investigation and/or over-treatment (2 points) 2 The environmental impact of pharmaceuticals and over-prescribing as a cause of climate health harm.
 Alternatively teaching on deprescribing where possible and its environmental and health co-benefits would fulfil this metric.
-The health and environmental co-benefits of non-pharmaceutical management of conditions where appropriate such as exercise or yoga classes for type 2 diabetes; social group activities such as gardening for mental health conditions; active transport such as bicycle schemes.
+(2 points).
+2 The health and environmental co-benefits of non-pharmaceutical management of conditions where appropriate such as exercise or yoga classes for type 2 diabetes; social group activities such as gardening for mental health conditions; active transport such as bicycle schemes.
 This is commonly known as social prescribing in the UK.
-Environmental impact of surgical healthcare on planetary health and the climate crisis, and how 1 can it be mitigated The impact of anaesthetic gases on the healthcare carbon footprint and ways to reduce 1 anaestheisa's environmental impacts, such as total intravenous anaesthesia or choosing less environmentally harmful anaesthetic gas options with reduced greenhouse gas emissions The impact of inhalers on the healthcare carbon footprint and the environmental benefit of dry 1 powdered inhalers over metered dose inhalers.
-Waste production within healthcare clinics and strategies for reducing waste in clinical activities (e.g. single use items in the inpatient or outpatient setting) Score explanation: The clinical as well as environmental effects and benefits of avoiding over-medicalisation, over-treatment and/or over-investigation were described to us in the clinical postings in the second year as a part of early clinical exposure by the clinical faculties of our institute.
-Lecture on the Importance of deprescribing in the course of treatment of disease and adverse effects of excessive medications, and cross-reactions between different medications were discussed in classes as a part of the second-year pharmacology curriculum.
-The environmental impact of over-prescribing was also briefly mentioned.
-Different non-pharmaceutical methods of management of diseases like impaired diabetes mellitus through lifestyle modifications, borderline hypertension, and stress disorders were discussed in the physiology, and biochemistry portion of the first-year undergraduate curriculum and are a part of the teachings in further years also.
+(1 point) Environmental impact of surgical healthcare on planetary health and the climate crisis, and how can it be mitigated.
+(1 point) The impact of anaesthetic gases on the healthcare carbon footprint and ways to reduce anaestheisa's environmental impacts, such as total intravenous anaesthesia or choosing less environmentally harmful anaesthetic gas options with reduced greenhouse gas emissions.
+(1 point)

+The impact of inhalers on the healthcare carbon footprint and the environmental bend dry powdered inhalers over metered dose inhalers.
+(1 point) efit of 0 Waste production within healthcare clinics and strategies for reducing waste in clini activities (e.g. single use items in the inpatient or outpatient setting) (1 point) cal 1

+Score explanation: • The clinical as well as environmental effects and benefits of avoiding over-medicalisation, over-treatment and/or over-investigation were described to us in the clinical postings in the second year as a part of early clinical exposure by the clinical faculties of our institute.

+- Lecture on the Importance of deprescribing in the course of treatment of disease and adverse effects of excessive medications, and cross-reactions between different medications were discussed in classes as a part of the second-year pharmacology curriculum.
+The environmental impact of over-prescribing was also briefly mentioned. - Different non-pharmaceutical methods of management of diseases like impaired diabetes mellitus through lifestyle modifications, borderline hypertension, and stress disorders were discussed in the physiology, and biochemistry portion of the first-year undergraduate curriculum and are a part of the teachings in further years also.

 Waste production in clinics and different healthcare facilities and various methods of waste disposal were detailed in depth in the section of the Hospital Infection Control unit of the microbiology second-year undergraduate curriculum.
 It gives an idea on what are the different categories of biomedical wastes and how should be disposed of.